olly1240/wine-window-fix/README.md

 #### Manually compile the PKGBUILD

 No specific fiddling should be necessary.
-Compile the whole thing with
+Clone the repo, possibly a tag, then inside the folder compile the whole thing with
 ```bash
 makepkg -si
 ```